 Federal and California laws highly regulate the relationship between the employer and employee.
 This is becoming more so with the passage of new laws.
 At Yadegar, Minoofar & Soleymani LLP, our Los Angeles employment lawyers understand that workplace disputes can be devastating.
 Under California and federal law, you are entitled to a work environment that is free from harassment and discrimination.

 Cases Our Attorneys Handle

-Our Los Angeles employment lawyers handle many types of employment law cases, including:
+Our Los Angeles employment attorneys handle many types of employment law cases, including:

 Workplace harassment is when a person is on the receiving end of unwelcome behavior based on his or her protected characteristics.
 Protected characteristics are those identified by the California Fair Employment and Housing Act (FEHA).
 For example, they sex, gender, disability, race and more.
 We handle many types of workplace harassment cases, including sexual harassment cases.

 Sexual harassment is any unwelcome sexual advances that adversely affect an employee’s work conditions.
 These advances may be:

 - Visual.
 Visual sexual harassment includes derogatory cartoons, drawings, or posters, and lewd gestures.

 - Verbal.
 Verbal sexual harassment includes derogatory comments, slurs, sexual comments and jokes.

 - Physical.
 Physical sexual harassment is defined as unwanted touching, rubbing against someone, assault and physical interference with one’s movement or work.

 Quid pro quo harassment is harassment in which a term of employment is conditioned upon submission to unwelcome sexual advances.
 A hostile work environment occurs when the harassing conduct unreasonably interferes with an employee’s work performance or creates an intimidating, hostile or offensive working environment.

 If you think you have been sexually harassed or that you work in an otherwise hostile work environment, contact one of our employment lawyers to learn about your rights.
 Our experienced Los Angeles sexual harassment attorneys have successfully litigated sexual harassment cases on behalf of employers and employees.